benbrastmckie/VSCodium/README.md

 Open `settings.json` to confirm that this file has been populated with settings.

 If you go on to make any changes, you can save the changes by opening the "Source Control" tab, adding a message, and committing your changes.
-Once committed, you can push your commits up to your repository with `Pull, Push -> Push`.
+Once committed, you can click 'Sync' to automatically pull and push changes.
-Note that unless you have added an [SSH key](#SSH-Key), you will need to enter you GitHub password.
+Note that you will either have to add an [SSH key](#SSH-Key) or link your GitHub account to VSCodium (much easier).

-You may also need to configure Git by adding your email (whatever you used to open a GitHub account).
+If you have not done so already, you may also need to configure Git by adding your email (whatever you used to open a GitHub account).
 To do so, open the terminal in VSCodium with `ctrl + backtick` and enter the following:

 ```